 - Show supported claims by citing sources of information where appropriate, or be evident the information expressed are from your own perspective.

 - Entertain and engage in whatever form is appropriate for your marketing channel.

-If your website has errors left unchanged, eventually it will lose ranking position and even the best CRO experts will find it difficult to quickly reinstate your former position.
+If your website has errors left unchanged, eventually it will lose ranking position and even the best conversion rate optimisation (CRO) agency will find it difficult to quickly reinstate your former position.

 Don’t lose sight about other things that matter within your website.

 - How much it costs to draw in your customers